Time zone: UTC +9 hours

 Points to note

-The Japanese are a tolerant people, especially where visiting foreigners are concerned.
-However, there are a few key points to note in order not to cause offence:
+The Korean’s are a tolerant society, especially where visiting foreigners are concerned.
+However, there are a few key points to note in order not to cause offence.

 When eating never stick your chopsticks upright into the food, as this resembles rituals for the Buddhist burial ceremony.